 - Civic Center Plaza

-The tree at Civic Center Plaza is elegant in its simplicity, wearing just white lights.
+The tree at Civic Center Plaza is elegant in its simplicity, adorned with white lights.
 City Hall itself is aglow in red and green for the holidays.

 - Huntington Park on Nob Hill

-White bulbs adorn the (non-fir) trees that line the park at California and Taylor streets.
-While you're on Nob Hill, step into the two-story-tall gingerbread house at The Fairmont San Francisco, made of yummy-smelling gingerbread bricks, royal icing, candy canes, Christmas tree Peeps and other sweets.
-Some visitors have evidently tried to sample parts of the edible house, but we don't recommend it.
-Also in the hotel lobby are a gingerbread doghouse and a North Pole Nook where children can write letters to Santa.
+White bulbs adorn the trees that line Huntington Park at California and Taylor streets.
+While you're on Nob Hill, step into the two-story-tall gingerbread house at The Fairmont San Francisco, made of gingerbread-smelling bricks, royal icing, candy canes, Christmas tree Peeps and other sweets.
+Some visitors try sample parts of the edible house, but it is not recommended.
+The impressive, edible abode stands more than 25 feet high with a railroad track that delights people of all ages.
+The hotel’s 23-foot tall Christmas tree in the main lobby is impressive in its own right.

 - Golden Gate Park Tree

 A winter tree-lighting tradition in Golden Gate Park began in 1929, when then-park superintendent John McLaren had the trees lit along Fell Street to try to cheer up San Franciscans burdened by the Great Depression.
-The tradition has since been trimmed to one tree: A long-standing Monterey cypress at McLaren Lodge, 501 Stanyan St. (and Fell).
+The rain-or-shine tradition continues with the lighting of the long-standing Monterey cypress at McLaren Lodge, 501 Stanyan St. (and Fell).
+Each year, on the day of the lighting of the tree, the park hosts a winter carnival with many free activities including a snow play area, carnival rides, a cookie factory, arts and crafts for kids, and live entertainment.
+Santa arrives shortly before the official tree lighting ceremony usually at 6 p.m.

 The Tom and Jerry Christmas Tree